MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

   /// The unique identifier of the frame associated with the current `FrameInfo`.
   /// It's the same kind of ID as with the frame ID in `ICoreWebView2` and
   /// `ICoreWebView2Frame`.
 This is only available when it's called from
   /// `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
-Else, it returns `null`.
+Else, it returns
+  /// an invalid frame ID `0`.
-  /// Note that this frame Id could be out of date as it's a snapshot.
+  /// Note that this frame ID could be out of date as it's a snapshot.
   [propget] HRESULT FrameId([out, retval] UINT32* id);
 }